JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ```
 {kotlin-runnable="true"}

-As you can see, the `TODO` function always throws a [NotImplementedError](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-not-implemented-error/).
+As you can see, the `TODO()` function always throws a [`NotImplementedError`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-not-implemented-error/) exception.

 ## Exception classes

-Let's explore some common exception types found in Kotlin, which are all subclasses of the [RuntimeException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) class:
+Let's explore some common exception types found in Kotlin, which are all subclasses of the [`RuntimeException`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) class:

-* **[ArithmeticException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-arithmetic-exception/)**: This exception occurs when an arithmetic operation is impossible to perform, like division by zero.
+* [`ArithmeticException`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-arithmetic-exception/): This exception occurs when an arithmetic operation is impossible to perform, like division by zero.

     ```kotlin
     val example = 2 / 0 // throws ArithmeticException
     ```

-* **[IndexOutOfBoundsException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-index-out-of-bounds-exception/)**: This exception is thrown to indicate that an index of some sort, such as an array or string is out of range.
+* [`IndexOutOfBoundsException`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-index-out-of-bounds-exception/): This exception is thrown to indicate that an index of some sort, such as an array or string is out of range.

     ```kotlin
     val myList = mutableListOf(1, 2, 3)